 The best time to visit Cleveland Zoo is when they open at 10 am.

 The animals are most active early in the morning, and crowds are just about getting in.

 As the day progresses and the temperature increases, animals get lethargic and go into the shaded areas.

 We recommend weekdays for a peaceful visit because it gets crowded on weekends and school holidays.

 Check out the best things to do in Cleveland, Ohio.

 How long does Cleveland Zoo take

-If you are visiting with children, you will need three to four hours to explore Cleveland Metroparks Zoo.
+If you visit with children, you will need three to four hours to explore Cleveland Metroparks Zoo.

-Kids tend to linger longer around their favorite animal enclosures, attend feeding sessions, keeper talks and try out all the available experiences.
+Kids tend to linger longer around their favorite animal enclosures, attend feeding sessions and keeper talks, and try out all the available experiences.

 If you are a group of adults in a hurry, you can walk past all the exhibits at the Metroparks Zoo in 90 minutes.